contentful-labs/reposite-contentful-template/README.md

-# reposite
+# reposite-contentful-template
-Generate &amp; deploy static sites for your GitHub repositories
+Reposite template for the Contentful GitHub repositories